joseeden/labs-ai-assisted-database-lifecycle-pipeline/README.md

   master
 ```

-Commit the changes
+Commit the initial configuration changes to stage the experiment.

 ```bash
 git commit -m "Trigger CI pipeline"
 ```

-Push branch:
+Push the branch to the remote repository.

 ```bash
 git push origin ci-test